Essential sugars, or ‘good sugars’ as they are also known, are the glyconutrients that we get from nutritious fruits and vegetables.

 The words nutrition and pharmaceuticals are combined in this word because they are food-based substances that have a pharmacological effect on the body.

-The eight essential sugars are actually necessary for our health and proper cell functioning.
-All eight of them are required for our cells to interact and function properly.
+There are actually eight essential sugars needed for proper cell functioning.
+All of them are required for our cells to interact and function properly.

 After being processed by our digestive system, these sugars are transformed into glycoproteins and glycolipids.